-Many end up on a cycle of trial and error for years and years and cannot find a way out of the progression.
+Many people end up on a cycle of trial and error for years and years and cannot find a way out of the progression.
 We try one drug after another to manage our disease or our symptoms and just seem to feel sicker.
 Sometimes we may feel better for weeks, months, or years, but then, it comes back with a vengeance or we develop another autoimmune disease.
-Traditional treatments do not provide a total cure or guarantee against new disease.
+Traditional treatments do not provide a total cure or guarantee against new diseases.

 Let’s put a stop to autoimmune disease progression!
 We can help our body with natural ways to heal and stop inflammation.
 Just how do we do this?
 Well, for starters, we should look beyond addressing a quick fix for managing symptoms or just taking prescription medication to treat the disease.
 Why?
 Well, for one, you may only be addressing the surface of the problem.